 network topologies and tools for adding annotations (Figure

-the execute mode these tools, except the Select tool, are shaded and can
+the execute mode, these tools (except for the Select tool) are shaded

-Each toolbox item shown in Figure 3.2, from left to right,
+Each toolbox item shown in Figure 3.2, is described below.

 Building the network topology:

-- Link - Tool that is used to create network links between nodes.
+- Link - A tool that is used to create network links between nodes.

-- Text - Tool for adding a new text on the canvas.
+- Text - A tool for adding new text on the canvas.

-- Oval - Tool for adding a new oval on the canvas.
+- Oval - A tool for adding a new oval shape on the canvas.

-- Rectangle - Tool for adding a new rectangle on the canvas.
+- Rectangle - A tool for adding a new rectangle shape on the canvas.

-- Freeform - Tool for adding a new freeform on the canvas.
+- Freeform - A tool for adding a new freeform shape on the canvas.

 The menubar consists of menus that provide access to various functions (Figure